| |

 B. BACKGROUND AND INFLUENCING FACTORS

-- delivered holistically so that the physical, mental, and spiritual needs
+- delivered holistically so that the physical, mental, and spiritual needs of individuals and families are addressed;

 - culturally and linguistically appropriate;